chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

 The configuration enabling OpenTelemetry usage is highlighted in green and the diagram shows only the OpenTelemetry related data path, not the native AppDynamics telemetry feed.
 That goes, as always, from the (Java) agent to AppDynamics controller.

-First, follow the download / clone instructions from my previous blog.
+First, follow the download / clone instructions from my [previous blog](</appd-mwh-blog>).
 Once done, download `values-sample-otel.yaml` file from [this gist](<https://gist.github.com/chrlic/967fb9308bd778e570e91a11f7f467f4#file-values-sample-otel-yaml>) and fill in AppDynamics controller connection parameters, including the otelEndpoint and otelHeaderKey values.

-The `otelEndpoint` value is specific per location of your AppDynamics cSaaS controller and can be found here: https://docs.appdynamics.com/appd/23.x/23.1/en/appdynamics-essentials/getting-started/saas-domains-and-ip-ranges
+The `otelEndpoint` value is specific per location of your AppDynamics cSaaS controller and can be found here: [SaaS Domains And IP Ranges](<https://docs.appdynamics.com/appd/23.x/23.1/en/appdynamics-essentials/getting-started/saas-domains-and-ip-ranges>)